 Although not necessary I love adding a handful of fresh spinach or kale to this soup.
 It adds a nice colour, not mention the nutritional value!

 - It takes nearly an hour for the soup to be done from start to finish.
-So make sure you cut your vegetables thickly, so they don’t cook too fast and turn mushy.
+Make sure you cut your vegetables thickly so they don’t cook too fast and turn mushy.

 - Yes, you can make this soup dairy free.
 I recommend replacing butter with olive oil and cream with either soy or oat milk or cream.